 Dates: September 11–14, 2026, and September 18–21, 2026

-Schedule: Two full 72-hour runway closures
+Schedule: Two 60-hour runway closures

 Phase 2 will involve intensive pavement rehabilitation requiring two weekend-long closures of Runway 4/22.
-The airport will close the runway from 8:00 a.m. on Friday, September 11, through 8:00 a.m. on Monday, September 14, and again from 8:00 a.m. on Friday, September 18, through 8:00 a.m. on Monday, September 21.
+The airport will close the runway from 8:00 p.m. on Friday, September 11, through 8:00 a.m. on Monday, September 14, and again from 8:00 p.m. on Friday, September 18, through 8:00 a.m. on Monday, September 21.

 Phase 3: Post-Closure Work